mbouyahy/mbouyahy/README.md

 # 💫 About Me:
 Hello!
-I'm Mourad Bouyahyaoui, a passionate web developer with a strong interest in building innovative solutions.<br>Currently, I'm a student at 1337 Coding School, always eager to learn new technologies and improve my skills.
+I'm Mourad Bouyahyaoui, a passionate web developer and AI Enthusiast with a strong interest in building innovative solutions.<br>Currently, I'm a student at 1337 Coding School, always eager to learn new technologies and improve my skills.

 ## 🌐 Socials: